LeBron gets 36 in 3-point barrage, Lakers rout Spurs 129-102 - WHIZ News

-James added nine assists and seven rebounds, and he hit five of his six 3s in that decisive barrage.
-Anthony Davis and Kyle Kuzma had 18 points apiece as the Lakers beat San Antonio for the third time this season, sweeping the season series.
+James added nine assists and seven rebounds, while Anthony Davis and Kyle Kuzma had 18 points apiece as the Lakers beat San Antonio for the third time, sweeping the season series.

-After the Spurs chipped into the Lakers’ big lead late in the third quarter, James and Kuzma put the game away with a combined seven 3-pointers in 3 1/2 minutes to start the fourth.
-James’ final 3 was a beauty while absorbing contact, earning him a standing ovation from the Staples Center crowd.
+After the Spurs chipped away at the Lakers’ big lead late in the third quarter, James and Kuzma put the game away with a combined seven 3-pointers in 3 1/2 minutes to start the fourth.
+James’ shots seemed to increase in difficulty with each possession, but he buried them all.

-Kuzma, the subject of numerous trade rumors with the deadline approaching, added 12 rebounds in one of his most impressive recent performances.
+“When the guy gets hot like that, it’s always fun to watch him,” Davis said, laughing at the Lakers’ group celebration after the final 3.
+“It wasn’t the plan.
+We all just kind of ran over there and jumped on him.”

 DeMar DeRozan had 28 points, nine rebounds and seven assists in his hometown for the Spurs, who have lost five of seven.

-San Antonio was outrebounded 58-28 by the bigger Lakers.
-The Spurs grabbed only three rebounds in the fourth quarter while the Lakers went 16 of 24 from the field.
+San Antonio was outrebounded 58-28 by the bigger Lakers, and the Spurs grabbed only three rebounds in the fourth quarter while the Lakers went 16 of 24 from the field.

+When asked what the Spurs can do when James gets rolling, coach Gregg Popovich quipped: “Make sure you get good pictures.”

 Bryn Forbes added 13 points, but one night after the Spurs blew a late lead in a three-point loss to the Clippers, they returned to Staples Center and fell to 0-2 at the start of San Antonio’s eight-game road trip while a rodeo occupies AT&T Center.